Leica D-LUX Typ 109 vs Olympus E-M10 II

 |17.||Panasonic LX100||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

-Both the D-LUX Typ 109 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the D-LUX Typ 109 and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the D-LUX Typ 109 and E-M10 II can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Olympus E-M10 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica D-LUX Typ 109 and the Olympus E-M10 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.